 The Largest Deer That Ever Lived

 Deer have been around for a long time, and the current extant species do not account for the massive deer of the past.
 The Irish elk (resembling a North American moose but genetically dissimilar) was the largest deer to ever walk the earth.
-While extinct, fossils indicate the Irish elk was on par with the Alaskan moose in terms of size and most likely weighted more, up to nearly 2,000 lbs.
+While extinct, fossils indicate the Irish elk was on par with the Alaskan moose in terms of size and most likely weighed more, up to nearly 2,000 pounds.
 The Irish elk went extinct roughly 8,000 years ago.

 The Smallest Deer: The Northern Pudu